How Direct Primary Care Really Works

 Better Care at a Reduced Cost

 Because these doctors are being paid by the month rather than per visit, their salaries remain unaffected whether they see a particular patient once a year or once a day.
-Thus, doctors are able to reduce their patient lists from 2,000 to 300, reports MD News Bet88.
+Thus, doctors are able to reduce their patient lists from 2,000 to 300, reports MD News Love and Knuckles.
 This provides better doctor and patient interactions as doctors are freed up to spend anywhere from a half hour to a full 60 minutes per patient on average.

 And because insurance companies are no longer involved, the cost of lab work and other supplies can drop.
 For Dr. Doug Nunamaker, a concierge physician in Kansas, this means that he can purchase a cholesterol test for $3 rather than the usual $90 bill that an insurance company would receive, writes CNN Money.